TrainFan1804/JavaDesignPattern/src/main/patterns/structuralpatterns/decorator/README.md

 # Decorator Pattern

-The decorator pattern can be used when you need to add / remove different responsibilities to an object during the run time.
+The decorator pattern can be used when you need to add / remove different behavior to an object during the run time.
 The decorator pattern is a **GoF** pattern.

 # Class Description